tum-ei-rcs/vigilant-insn2src-mapper/README.md

  2. run 'build.sh -c' (executes cmake to generate Makefiles and then runs step 3 automatically)
  3. run 'build.sh -m' (runs make and make install)

+For ARM support, you also need to install OTAWA v1 (www.otawa.fr).

 ### Mapper
 This part does not require any compilation, but the following Python following modules must be installed: